-AEMO converts the energy and maximum demand forecasts from the NEFR-latest demand forecasts into at least five-eight half-hourly demand profiles for each region, based on historical weather patterns.
-The demand profiles also incorporate NEFR-assumptions on future DER such as rooftop PV, battery storage penetration and EV.
+AEMO converts the energy and maximum demand forecasts from the latest demand forecasts into at least eight half-hourly demand profiles for each region, based on historical weather patterns.
+The demand profiles also incorporate assumptions on future DER such as rooftop PV, battery storage penetration and EV.

 Extreme weather events are considered by using demand profiles derived from the 10% POE maximum demand forecasts.
-At a minimum, a combination of 50% POE and 10% POE demand profiles are sampled probabilistically in the Monte-Carlo simulations to develop the expected USE.
+A combination of 50% POE and 10% POE demand profiles are sampled probabilistically in the Monte-Carlo simulations to develop the expected USE.
 At AEMO's discretion, more POE demand profiles (such as 90% POE) may be included, if USE outcomes are expected to be materially different from 50% POE outcomes.